-Our progress figures over four years demonstrate the strong progress that has been made historically in raising standards and closing the gap for our disadvantaged pupils, particularly in Reading.
-This progress has been continued over the last two years despite the challenges of the COVID-19 pandemic although we recognise there is still work to be done and we are absolutely committed to closing the gap so that every child in our school has the best life chances.
+Our progress figures over four years demonstrate the strong progress that has been made historically in raising standards and closing the gap for our disadvantaged pupils.
+This progress has been continued over the last three years despite the challenges of the COVID-19 pandemic although we recognise there is still work to be done and we are absolutely committed to closing the gap so that every child in our school has the best life chances.

-This table summarises our progress figures for the last two years' SATs results.
+This table summarises our Year 6 SATs results.